Emil Ludwig: Biography

 Ludwig died in his sleep near Ascona on 17 September 1948.

 French and English editions of works by Ludwig

 The following French editions of Emil Ludwig's books were published in the period 1926–1940: Biographies: Goethe (3 volumes), Napoléon, Bismarck, Trois Titans, Lincoln, Le Fils de l'Homme, Le Nil (2 volumes).
 Political works: Guillaume II, Juillet 1914, Versailles, Hindenburg, Roosevelt, Barbares et Musiciens, La Conquête morale de l'Allemagne, Entretiens avec Mussolini, La Nouvelle Sainte-Alliance.

 Biographies of Goethe, Napoleon, Bismarck and Wilhelm Hohenzollern are available in English from G. P. Putnam's Sons (New York and London).

-Emil Ludwig was – and remains – renowned for a popular biography of Napoleon published in English in 1926, just after it was published in Germany in the original German, while Ludwig was still living there.
-This book is still quite readable today – Ludwig has a rare gift of evoking a vanished era in straightforward plain prose.
-The book has a rare quality of immediacy, as if what Ludwig writes of were almost current history.
-Napoleon was published by Boni & Liveright, a New York publishing house renowned for titles of intellectual and scholarly interest in its day.
+An English edition of "The Mediterranean", translated by Barrows Mussey, was published by Whittlesey House in 1942.

 Writing style for Napoleon

 Ludwig describes the characters using accurate vocabulary and dramatic quotes and sentences.
 His ability to combine facts with popular stories and rumors in his novel "Napoleon" makes the entire book a detailed odyssey.
 The explicit descriptions and psychological interpretations in his books make it appear as if the characters were heroes.
 His unique writing style simplifies the intricate political activities of that time in an interesting and readable manner.